 - Have long-term, discernable benefits to international studies at Cornell and produce better policies, practices, and thinking at Cornell and around the world; and

 - Conform to the highest academic standards.

-Note: The Einaudi Center does not accept proposals from previous Einaudi Center awardees who have failed to turn in their final report by the deadline stated in the award letter, or proposals from recipients whose projects are still in progress.
+Note: The Einaudi Center does not accept proposals from previous Einaudi Center awardees who have failed to turn in their final reports by the deadline stated in the award letter, or proposals from recipients whose projects are still in progress.